Most of us LOVE SUGAR. It’s very addictive. However, too much of it in any form can lead to cellular damage in your liver and kidneys.

-The World Health organisation suggest people eat no more than 5% of their daily calories from added sugar.
+The World Health organisation suggests people eat no more than 5% of their daily calories from added sugar.
 For a diet of 2,000 calories per day, this would amount to 100 calories or 6 teaspoons or roughly 25 grams (g) of added sugar.
-However, the most recent reports for Europe I could find from 2021 are much higher than this, with USA being the highest in the world.
-You can review the statistics on this link.
+However, the most recent reports for Europe are much higher than this.

 Sugar & Perimenopause/Menopause